 “And the Lord told me, ‘Get up and go into Damascus, and there you will be told everything you are to do.’:

-Your purpose is anything you’re doing for the glory of the Lord and the building of His Kingdom.
+Our purpose is anything we’re doing for the glory of the Lord and the building of His Kingdom.

 7. Are You Willing to Make A Lifetime Commitment Paying The Ultimate Price?